 Therapy may be used to strengthen muscles and improve mobility.
 Some may need devices like braces,

-to help them get around.
+to help get around.

 Muscle weakness in the throat may make talking or swallowing difficult.
 Speech therapy may help strengthen the muscles or work around the weakness.